People sometimes ask: “If I get arrested for DUI, should I take the breath test or refuse?”

 .15 BAC Means Enhanced DUI Penalties

-In fact, the fine is $500 to $1,500 higher for a high-blow DUI compared with a DUI refusal.
-Also, if you blow over the .15, the court will order you to install the ignition interlock device installed in your vehicle for at least 6 months.
-No such requirement exists if you simply refuse to take the breath test.
+The fine is $500 to $1,500 higher for a high-blow DUI compared with a DUI refusal.
+Also, if you blow over the .15, the court will order you to install the ignition interlock device in your vehicle for at least six (6) months.
+No such requirement exists if you refuse to take the breath test.

 # of Breath Samples <0.08 g/210L